 Retaining Resources: To ensure that developing countries are able to retain and invest more of their own resources, countries should put an end to phantom firms by requiring public disclosure of who owns and controls companies and trusts and implementing automatic exchange of tax information agreements.
 It is in the interest of all countries to support mutual exchange of tax information, so that revenue authorities have the data they need to collect taxes and to curb tax evasion and other illegal outflows.

 Aid: For information on aid flows to be useful, it needs to be published regularly in a standardised and comparable format.
 The International Aid Transparency Initiative (IATI) has created a common international standard for publishing information about aid spending.
-The list of signatories to IATI is growing (more than 60% of aid is reported by IATI’s standard) and recently, all G8 leaders promised to implement IATI by 2015, but progress on making all aid transparent must continue.
+The list of signatories to IATI is growing (more than 70% of aid is reported to the IATI standard) and G7 leaders promised to implement IATI by 2015, but progress on making all aid transparent must continue.